opattison/olivermakes/about/index.md

 ### Design and development

-After spending too many months planning and talking about it, I worked alone on designing this site for a few weeks in October and November 2014.
+It is difficult to design for yourself.
+After spending too many months planning and delaying, I worked alone on designing this site for a few weeks in October and November 2014.
 I would like to thank [Jean](http://jeancflanagan.com) for editing and design input.

-My process for designing the site mostly involves starting out with a handful of sketches, writing some notes and then diving into a text editor and browser to get it working.
+My process for designing the site beings with a handful of sketches and notes.
+As soon as I can, I start work in a text editor and browser and come up with a typographic measure and some fundamental ratios.
 I have skipped mockups and high-fidelity compositions in favor of sketching, and then iterative HTML/CSS prototyping that can be worked into finished code as the project progresses.

 I target small-screens first (commonly known as “mobile-first”), so I make sure to test on a variety of devices as I go along.
+The first browser width I look at is under `20em` (less than ~320 pixels).
 Working with fewer assumptions about device types informs the design process – it is easier to design with empathy and flexibilty with a responsive and iterative process.

 ### Typography